habib-chawki/issue-tracker-front/README.md

 ### Complete a sprint

-As a user, I can end a sprint, so that all the uncompleted issues are put back into the product backlog, to be included in another sprint.
+As a user, I can end a sprint, so that all the uncompleted issues are moved back into the product backlog.

 ### Display details